 Owner Builder ACT

-If yes, simply click on ‘Get Started', complete some basic details and either the lovely Gemma or Peter will send you the final pieces of the puzzle.
+Simply click on ‘Get Started' below, complete a few basic details and either the lovely Gemma or Peter will complete the pieces of the puzzle for you.

 COST: The OB course cost is $99.00 payable when you pass (psst, everyone passes!).

 Let them know we sent you by entering the code, OBC, at Step 4 in the registration process 🙂

 A LITTLE EXTRA…